Everyone contributes to the water quality in Scott County streams, rivers, and lakes. Below are tips for being part of the solution to pollution!

 Pick up after pets in your yard and when at parks and other public areas.
 Pet waste washes off the land into storm drains, polluting local streams, lakes, and rivers.
 Pet waste is a contributor to high levels of bacteria in Duck Creek.
 This can be a human health concern when people play and recreate in a polluted creek.

 A septic system that is out of date, malfunctioning, or in need of maintenance can deposit human waste into our streams, lakes, and rivers.
-For detailed information on updating, repairing, or maintaining your septic system, click on the link below from the Scott County Health Department:
+For detailed information on updating, repairing, or maintaining your septic system, visit the Scott County Health Department or Iowa DNR website.

 Dumping yard waste in ravines or streams causes water quality problems.
 The excess nutrients in yard waste pollutes our waterways and competes with aquatic life for dissolved oxygen.
 Participate in your community’s yard waste program and purchase bags and stickers for pick up, or start a compost pile and turn your yard waste and kitchen remains into rich organic matter for your garden.

 Don’t flush prescription medications down the toilet.
 The United States Geological Survey found 80% of watersheds sampled nationally contained at least one type of pharmaceutical chemical, with half of streams containing seven or more!
 Many Pharmacies will take unwanted prescription medications.
 Residents of Scott County can dispose of pharmaceuticals at the Scott County Landfill or the Scott County Area Recycling Center, Monday-Friday, 7:30am-4:00pm.
-For detailed information, click on the link below from the Waste Commission of Scott County:
+For detailed information, visit the Waste Commission of Scott County website.